 The treatment will depend on the cause of the vulvar varicosities.
 Those caused by pregnancy likely require no treatment, despite the discomfort.

-Venoactive agent, micronised purified flavonoid fraction, was an effective treatment.
+Venoactive agent, a micronised purified flavonoid fraction, was an effective treatment.

 MPFF pre-treatment

 Preoperative preparation may include a course of venotonic drug micronised purified flavonoid fraction (MPFF).
-The typical dose is 1,000mg each day for the two months prior to surgery.
+The typical dose is 1,000mg each day for the two months before surgery.

-This dose is associated with a significant reduction in symptoms such as pain, heaviness, perineal discomfort and swelling of the labia majors in those with pelvic variscosities.
+This dose is associated with a significant reduction in symptoms such as pain, heaviness, perineal discomfort and swelling of the labia majors in those with pelvic varicosities.

-MPFF in pregnancy doesn’t completely relieve vulvar varicose veins symptoms, but does reduce the severity.
+MPFF in pregnancy doesn’t completely relieve symptoms of vulvar varicose veins but does reduce the severity.

 Zinc oxide, antihistamines and compression garments